Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-1-Call-MSGraph/README-incremental-instructions.md

       _graphServiceClient = graphServiceClient;
       this._consentHandler = consentHandler;

+      // Capture the Scopes for Graph that were used in the original request for an Access token (AT) for MS Graph as
-      _graphScopes = configuration.GetValue<string>("DownstreamApi:Scopes")?.Split(' ');
+      // they'd be needed again when requesting a fresh AT for Graph during claims challenge processing _graphScopes = configuration.GetValue<string>("DownstreamApi:Scopes")?.Split(' ');
     }

     // more code here
     ```

+1. The process to handle CAE challenges from MS Graph comprises of the following steps:
-1. Catch a Microsoft Graph `ServiceException`, extract the require the claims, and challenge the user so that they provide these claims (for instance that they re-sign-in and/or do multi-factor authentication).
-You do this by wrapping the call to Microsoft Graph `currentUser = await _graphServiceClient.Me.Request().GetAsync();` into a try/catch block that processes the challenge:
+    1. Catch a Microsoft Graph SDK's `ServiceException` and extract the required `claims`.
+This is done by wrapping the call to Microsoft Graph into a try/catch block that processes the challenge:

+    ```CSharp
+    currentUser = await _graphServiceClient.Me.Request().GetAsync();
+    ```

+    1. Then redirect the user back to Azure AD with the new requested `claims`.
+Azure AD will use this `claims` payload to discern what or if any additional processing is required, example being the user needs to sign-in again or do multi-factor authentication.

   ```CSharp
     try